Please enable JavaScript to view this site.

 oUnknown

-Signals - Signals that can occur in the operating system.
+Signals operation - Signals that can occur in the operating system.

 Application - Path to application executable on targets file system.
 This option is relevant only when GDB server is started from winIDEA.